-Master AI Machine Learning Approaches to Boost ROI
+Mastering AI Machine Learning Approaches to Boost ROI

-- Mastering distinct ai machine learning approaches is critical to maximizing your product's return on investment.
+• Mastering distinct AI machine learning approaches is critical to maximizing your product's return on investment.

 Choosing the wrong machine learning approach doesn't just waste sprints—it legally bakes bias into your core product.

+To prevent this, you must first master The AI Fundamentals for Scrum Masters and Product Owners.
 Without that foundational baseline, your sprint planning will lack the necessary context to accurately estimate data pipelines, model training, and algorithmic validation.

+Today, we are moving beyond the basics to explore exactly how different AI machine learning approaches impact your overall product ROI.
 By the end of this deep dive, you will understand the three primary frameworks that mitigate enterprise risk and drive measurable business value.

 The Three Pillars of Model Training

+Understanding what the main AI machine learning approaches are is the first step toward effective sprint planning.
 You cannot point a user story accurately if you do not understand the underlying mechanics of the algorithm your team is trying to build.

 Each approach demands a unique set of resources, distinct data requirements, and entirely different testing parameters.
+We will break down each framework so Product Owners can align their backlogs with reality.

-Supervised Learning: The Predictable Engine
+1. Supervised Learning: The Predictable Engine

+Supervised learning is the most common approach used in enterprise AI today.
 It relies on a heavily structured methodology where the model is trained on labeled datasets.

 Core Characteristics of Supervised Learning:

-- Data Dependency: Requires massive amounts of meticulously labeled data to function.
+• Data Dependency: Requires massive amounts of meticulously labeled data to function.

-Unsupervised Learning: Discovering Hidden Patterns
+2. Unsupervised Learning: Discovering Hidden Patterns

 How does supervised learning differ from unsupervised learning?
 While supervised learning uses neatly categorized data, unsupervised learning is fed raw, unclassified data and tasked with finding its own structure.